HIGHFIELD HALL PRIMARY SCHOOL

 - medicines can be self administered if possible

-- no child will be given a medicine containing aspirin unless it has been prescribed by a doctor; parents will be required to give their written consent
+- no child will be given a medicine containing aspirin unless it has been prescribed by a doctor

 - the school will only accept prescribed medicines that are in-date, labelled, provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage- the exception to this is insulin which must be in-date, but will generally be available to schools inside an insulin pen or pump, rather than its original container